 We say Mixing different fabrics on a set of upholstered chairs looks fabulous.
 Why not select a different motif for the back and the seat as we’ve done on our Louis and Louis carver chairs (above)?
 Going for painted wooden chairs instead?
 Try choosing a couple of different paint shades across the set.
 The result will be co-ordinated but casual dining space.

 How to get it right Get samples of your proposed fabrics together before you begin so you can take a look at how they’ll work together.
-We can send out samples, and we’ll be delighted to advise you, too.
+We can send fabric samples & paint samples, and we’ll be delighted to advise you, too.

 The rule: Always make side table arrangements symmetrical

 We say Unless you want a strictly formal look, let yourself go with a display that’s not a mirror image.
-We’ve opted for an elegant table lamp and shade on one side of our demi lune table (above) and a group of decorative accessories opposite.
+We’ve opted for a smart key holder hung above and an elegent letter holder on one side of our tuvan small narrow console with shelf (above) and some decorative accessories.
 The overall effect is balanced without being slavish to symmetry.

 How to get it right Use the classic stylist’s pyramid to group objects – that’s opting for an arrangement of three at different heights, as shown above.